-You can also set up a match so the opposite is true.
+- You can also set up a match so the opposite is true.
 Heavy-Metal-Slow-Mo Match, anyone?

 - Pokémon, especially in earlier generations, has a metagame role called the "Sweeper".
 The purpose of this monster is to one-shot the entire opposing team due to a high speed stat, insane damage, and good coverage on the Elemental Rock-Paper-Scissors table.
 The best counter for a Sweeper?
 A faster sweeper that can one-shot it.
-Barring that, a Stone Wall or a Mighty Glacier that can survive a Sweeper's attack, so it can retaliate.
+Barring that, a character tough enough that it can survive a Sweeper's attack, so it can retaliate.
 Many Sweepers focus purely on Attack/Sp.
 Attack and Speed, so they're likely to be a Glass Cannon or a Fragile Speedster.

 - Generation V in particular seems to encourage this, as nearly any pokemon in OU play that isn't a Stone Wall is more than likely going to get taken out by one super-effective attack.
-Ditto's new level in badass shines in this sort of gameplay, as his new ability to transform as he enters the battlefield instead of spending a move combined with a choice scarf means that it doesn't matter what the Sweeper is or how powerful and fast it's gotten, at the very best it has a 50% chance of going first.
+Ditto's new level in badass shines in this sort of gameplay, as its new ability to transform as it enters the battlefield instead of spending a move combined with a choice scarf means that it doesn't matter what the Sweeper is or how powerful and fast it's gotten, at the very best it has a 50% chance of going first.

 - In high-level Final Fantasy Tactics Advance play, especially in multiplayer, there is really only one stat: speed.
 Thanks to a series of balance-annihilating skills, first strike generally wins.
 The amount of damage a character can take or deal is irrelevant with Viera Assassins covering half the battlefield in a single turn and instantly killing their target 85% of the time or more, or Moogle Gunners blasting insanely powerful Ultima Shots at ludicrous ranges.